Good API Design

 The cloud made the hypervisor disappear.
 Kubernetes will be next.
 2

-The future of Kubernetes isn't the best tool to run containarized workloads.
-It's how you will manage your infrastructure for the whole company, no matter what cloud it runs on.
+According to that vision, The future of Kubernetes is not as the best tool to run containarized workloads.
+Instead, it’s how you will manage your infrastructure for the whole company, no matter what cloud it runs on.
 No more terraform, or CloudFormation, or clicking around in interfaces.
 Just the Kubernetes API.

 Kubernetes has parts.
-There is the part that manages all the containers, then there is the part that will manage cloud resources, and lots of other parts.
+For instance, there is the part that manages containers, the part that manages cloud resources, and lots of other parts.
 But, there is also the API.
-That API is what is being interacted with to make all the other parts do their job.
-It's what
+That API is what you use to instruct all the other parts do their job.
+It’s what

 kubectl talks to behind the scenes.

-And, that API is designed well.
-It has scaled from being merely a way to run containrized workloads to being a way you could manage an entire infrastructure.
-That's do in no small part to the deisng.
-You can see that design in their doc about api conventions.
-I know it sounds crazy to recommend reading an API conventions document, but it really is a master class in API design.
+And, The Kubernetes API has incredibly scale.
+It has scaled from being merely a way to run containerized workloads to being a way you could manage an entire infrastructure.
+I think it’s due to its design.
+Which you can read about in their doc on api conventions.
+I know it sounds crazy to recommend reading an API conventions document, but it’s a master class in API design.